priya0318/PartsPerMillion/Audience Profile/AudienceProfile.md

 ## Proofreader statement

-I, Mike Rouw, have proofread this document and approve it for publishing.
+I, Mike Rouw, have proofread this document and approve it for publishing on 10/17/2019.